sukendhar/rails-store-api/README.md

 rails db:create db:migrate db:seed
 rails s
 ```

 ### Rspec Tests in local
-To run the tests for models and controllers, use the following command:
+As docker running in production mode, So we can not run rsec test in docker.
+Run the tests in local, use the following command:

 ```bash
 bundle exec rspec